MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-add-link-to-record.md

 4. In the **Link Address** field, enter

-    -   To link to a file on your computer or network, enter the full path and file name, such as  **C:My Documentsinvoice1.doc**.
+    -   To link to a file on your computer or network, enter the full path and file name, such as  **C:\My Documents\invoice1.doc**.
     -   To link to website, enter the Internet address (URL), such as **www.microsoft.com**.
-    -   To link to website, enter the Internet address (URL), such as **www.microsoft.com**.
     -   To link to a programme, enter a specific string to open the programme.
-For example, to open OneNote with a specific page, enter **onenote:///C:My Documentstest.one**.
+For example, to open OneNote with a specific page, enter **onenote:///C:\My Documents/test.one**.
 Or, to open Outlook with a new empty email to a specific alias, enter **mailto:testalias**.

 5. Fill in the **Description** field with information about the link.